kirthivasanr/Offline-Malpractice-Detection-/README.md

 - 🎥 Real-time video monitoring with camera.
 - 🦰 Intelligent detection using **OpenCV** and **MediaPipe**.
-- 🚨 Alerts for malpractice behaviors like frequent head turns, eye movement, absence.
+- 🚨 Alerts for malpractice behaviors like frequent head turns, hand signs.
 - 📊 User-friendly GUI built with **Tkinter**.
 - 🛠 Offline functionality — **no internet required**.
 - 📂 Recording and saving of suspicious frames for review.